myminseok/vmware-docs/tanzu-observability-wavefront.md

 # Certificate Expiration Remains(days)

 ###  using cert manager
-this method only shows the deployments with following cert-manager annotations, contour extensions
+this method only shows the deployments with following cert-manager annotations. it is added allIngress/HttProxy resources with Contour extensions which leveraging cert-manager.
 ```
 Kind: Ingress
 metadata: